nitayneeman/ng-prevent/README.md

 # ng-prevent [![Build Status](https://travis-ci.org/nitayneeman/ng-prevent.svg?branch=master)](https://travis-ci.org/nitayneeman/ng-prevent)
 ##### An AngularJS directive which provides the ability to disable common behaviors of elements.

+## DEPRECATED
+This repository is not maintained anymore.

 ## Features
 * Disabling of user-select.
 * Disabling of context menu.
 * Disabling of specific key action.
 * Disabling of console actions.
 * Showing alerts on console.

 ## Getting started
 #### Dependencies